Supreme Court Rules

 (e) When in the course of representation a lawyer is in possession of property in which two or more persons (one of whom may be the lawyer) claim interests, the lawyer shall keep the property separate until the dispute is resolved.
 The lawyer shall promptly distribute all portions of the property as to which the interests are not in dispute.
 Lawyers shall cooperate as necessary to enable distribution of funds that are not in dispute.

-(f) Complete records of client trust accounts shall be maintained and preserved for a period of at least five years after termination of the representation or after the date of the last disbursement of funds, whichever is later.
+(f) Complete records of client trust accounts shall be maintained and preserved for a period of at least six years after the later of:

 Upon dissolution of a law firm or of any legal professional corporation, the partners shall make reasonable arrangements for the maintenance of client trust account records.
-Upon the sale of a law practice, the seller shall make reasonable arrangements for the maintenance of records.
+Upon the sale of a law practice, the seller shall make reasonable arrangements for the maintenance of client trust account records.

 Complete records shall include at a minimum: